thuntran/costofliving/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Purpose

-The goal of costofliving is to provide functions and data sets to calculate the average cost of living to a median household income (family of 4) where 2 parents make minimum wage salaries in 2022.
+The goal of costofliving is to provide functions and data sets to calculate the average cost of living to a single person making minimum wage salaries in different states in the US in 2022.

+## Target Audience

+This package targets any working individuals in the US who would like to learn more about whether they find a state livable if they earn minimum wage in that state.

 ## Installation